 Myoporum sandwicense is further divided into two endemic subspecies: subsp. sandwicense (found on all main islands) and subsp. lanaiense (restricted nothern part of Lānaʻi in dry koaiʻa forests).

 * The populations of Myoporum outside of the Hawaiian Islands naturally found on Mangaia (Auʻau Enua) in the Cook Islands were formerly included with Myoporum sandwicense.
 These plants are now classified as a distinct species, Myoporum wilderi, locally called ngaio and restricted to Mangaia, but also is cultivated on Rarotonga by the indigenous people who use the flowers to scent coconut oil.

 The generic name Myoporum is derived from the Greek myo, close, and poros, pore in reference to the close appearance of the leaf glands of these plants.

 The species name sandwicense refers to the "Sandwich Islands," as the Hawaiian Islands were once called, and named by James Cook on one of his voyages in the 1770s.
 James Cook named the islands after John Montagu (The fourth Earl of Sandwich) for supporting Cook's voyages.

-Naio is also the Hawaiian name for pinworm, a type of seaweed, and an infererior taro left in the field after the crop is removed.
+Naio* appears to be most commonly used for this Myoporum species.
+This Hawaiian name is also used for the parasitic pinworm (Enterobius sp.), a type of seaweed, and an infererior taro left in the field after the crop is removed.